feichay10/BASH_Open_Files_Users/README.md

 5. Combine the options

-Also you can combine all the options available on the script
+Also you can combine all the options available on the script.